Ageing Well Network

 - We hosted several groups of external researchers or government departments to share the knowledge and experience of the members in external research projects and government consultations.

-- We supported lots of the members with tricky issues, and big life transitions.
+- We supported lots of the members with tricky issues, and big life transitions

 - We delighted in the group starting to self-organize to meet their own needs, especially phone calls and visiting each other to fight loneliness that too many of the group experienced before.